-Your online application clearly identifies the status of your application.
-Please do not send messages or emails asking for the status of your application as they will not be responded to.
-Migration will contact you or your authorised representative via your online application’s message portal if further information is required and you or your authorised representative will be notified by email when a decision has been made.
+Your online application identifies the status of your application.
+MigrationNT will contact you or your authorised representative via your online application’s message portal if further information is required and you or your authorised representative will be notified by email when a decision has been made.

-The NT Government does not offer invitations directly from your EoI.
-You must submit an application to MigrationNT for NT Government visa nomination.
+No, the NT Government does not offer invitations directly from your SkillSelect expression of interest (EoI).
+After lodging your EoI through SkillSelect, you must submit an application to MigrationNT for NT Government visa nomination.

 Who can apply for NT Government nomination?

 Can MigrationNT provide pre-application advice on the likelihood that my nomination application will be successful?

 No, MigrationNT will not provide pre-application advice or any indication of the chances of success to prospective visa applicants.

 If my visa application is refused by the Department of Home Affairs can MigrationNT assist me?

-No. The assessment and granting of all visas is the responsibility of the Department of Home Affairs.
+No, the assessment and granting of all visas is the responsibility of the Department of Home Affairs.
 MigrationNT has no ability to intervene or influence the decision.